[Issued vide Government of India, MOF (DEA) Notification No. GSR 1136 dated 15.6.1968 and further amended from time to time] GSR 1136;-

 4. Manner of making the subscription:-

-(1) Every individual desirous of subscribing to Fund under the Scheme for the first time either on his own behalf or on behalf of a minor of whom he is the guardian or on behalf of a Hindu Undivided Family of which he is a member or on behalf of an Association of persons or a Body of individuals as referred to in sub rule 2(b) of Rule 3 above shall apply to the Accounts Office in Form A, or as near thereto as possible together with the amount of initial subscription which shall be integral multiples of Rs.5
+(1) Every individual desirous of subscribing to Fund under the Scheme for the first time either on his own behalf or on behalf of a minor of whom he is the guardian shall apply to the Accounts Office in Form A, or as near thereto as possible together with the amount of initial subscription which shall be minimum of Rs.
+100/-.

 (2) On receipt of an application under sub-paragraph(1), the Accounts Office shall open an account in the name of the subscriber and issue a pass book to him, wherein all amount of deposits, withdrawals, loans and repayment thereof together with interest due shall be entered over the signature of the Accounts Officer with the date stamp.

 (3) The subscriber shall deposit his subscription with the Account Office with challan in Form B, or as near thereto as possible.
-The counterfoil of the challan shall be returned to the depositor by the Account Office, duly evidence by receipt.
-In the case of deposits made by cheques or draft or pay order, the Accounts Office, may issue a paper token to the depositor pending realization of the proceeds.
+The counterfoil of the challan shall be returned to the depositor by the Account Office, duly evidenced by receipt.
+And in the case of deposits made by cheques or draft or pay order, the Accounts Office, may issue a paper token to the depositor pending realization of the proceeds.

-(4) Every subscription shall be made in cash or by crossed cheques or draft or pay order in favour of the Accounts Officer at the place at which that office is situated.
+(4) Every subscription shall be made in cash or by crossed cheques or draft or pay order in favour of the Accounts Office at the place at which that office is situated.

 5. Number of subscription: